 Mr. Weston, we hear, is not dead; but so dangerously ill, that he is given over by his physicians.

-His death is given as being on the 18th January, 1776, although the papers were reporting on his passing from the 30th December, 1775.
+His death was generally acknowledged as having taken place on the 18th January, 1776, although the newspapers were giving reports of his passing from the 30th December, 1775.
 Even in the matter of his death he continues to leave vague reports behind him!

 It was reported after his death that, in the days leading up to it, he had drawn up a facetious mock last will and testament.
 This was vehemently denied by the lady named Martha Weston, (calling herself his widow), in the newspapers, and a document purported to be his genuine will was given.
 This will was witnessed by his old friend Richard (Dick) Hughes.
 Richard Hughes also sent in a letter to the papers in support of Martha Weston, affirming the truth of this.
 If this second will was genuine we can however find no record of it being proved and it was, after the religious preamble, particularly short and sweet.